mui/material-ui/docs/data/system/styled/styled.md

 ```

 :::info
-Note: if [`babel-plugin-direct-import`](https://github.com/avocadowastaken/babel-plugin-direct-import) used, it must be after `@emotion/babel-plugin`.
+Note: If you use [`babel-plugin-direct-import`](https://github.com/avocadowastaken/babel-plugin-direct-import), place it after `@emotion/babel-plugin` in the Babel config.
 :::

 Now you should be able to use components as your selectors!